a2937/Data-Persistence-Project/README.md

 A completion of a Unity tutorial dealing with data persistence.
 The goal is to have scene data transfer scene to scene; and have data saved after a session is ended.
 The minigame used to demonstrate this is Arknoid (commonly known as BrickBreaker) in which you fire a ball at bricks and increase your score by breaking the blocks.
 When all the bricks are gone; the game ends.
+It is a live at [Unity Play](https://play.unity.com/mg/other/webgl-builds-124996).

 ## Getting Started